mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 **Gotcha Warning**: The VM's external IP address will change after this command completes unless you assigned a static IP.
 {: .notice--warning}

-If you ever push a bad release, you can use the `update-container` command to roll back to a previous, known-good image.
+If you ever push a bad release, the `update-container` command allows you to roll back to a previous, known-good image.

 # Limitations

-This solution suffers from the same limitations as the gcsfuse utility and GCS itself. gcsfuse does as much as possible to make GCS look like a normal filesystem, but there's only so much it can do to make a remote REST API behave like a local disk.
+This solution suffers from the same limitations as the gcsfuse utility and GCS itself. gcsfuse tries its darndest to make GCS buckets look like normal filesystem folders, but the abstraction breaks in two main ways:

-The two main ways this can bite you are:

 * GCS doesn't support locks, so things will get wonky if your app tries to acquire file locks.
-* Latency is very high, especially when doing small, random reads or writes on large files.
+* Latency is high, especially when doing small, random reads or writes on large files.

 In particular, I've found that [sqlite](https://www.sqlite.org/index.html) will quickly fail if you point it at a database located on a gcsfuse mount.

 # Conclusion

-In this tutorial, you learned to redirect an app's to cloud storage without making changes to the app itself.
+In this tutorial, you learned to redirect an app's data to cloud storage without making changes to the app itself.
 The example app had no awareness of Google Cloud Platform, yet you deployed it to Google Compute Engine and redirected its persistent data to Google Cloud Storage.

 # Source Code

-* [flask-upload-demo](https://github.com/mtlynch/flask_upload_demo): A demo app that keeps state on the local filesystem.
+* [flask-upload-demo](https://github.com/mtlynch/flask_upload_demo): The Flask example app that keeps state on the local filesystem.
 * [docker-flask-upload-demo](https://github.com/mtlynch/docker-flask-upload-demo): The Docker configuration for flask-upload-demo, in three varieties:
   * [master branch](https://github.com/mtlynch/docker-flask-upload-demo) - Shows basic packaging of the app
   * [nginx branch](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx) - Shows a more realistic real-world architecture where nginx proxies traffic for the app